 17. Discover your next favorite book at Bookpeople

-Texas’s largest independent book store is right here in Austin!
+Look for my book, Austin Food Crawls, on the shelves of Texas’s largest independent book store!
+I’ve spent many rainy afternoons in Austin browsing the shelves at BookPeople.
 After you find your next new favorite book, enjoy reading it with a hot chocolate in the cafe downstairs.
+WEBSITE

 18. Sing your heart out at Austin Karaoke